angarciaco/angarciaco/README.md

 💞️ I’m looking to collaborate on an interesting project about Geolocation and joining in a company what I have on my eyes on which I've advance on this process.

 📫 You could be asking..
 How to reach me? ..
-Well, I've 2 answers: Just mail me at contact@angelgarciaco.com or trough messanges on Linkedin https://www.linkedin.com/in/angelgarciaco
+Well, I've 2 answers: Just mail me at contact@angelgarciaco.com or trough messages on Linkedin https://www.linkedin.com/in/angelgarciaco

 No worries..
 I want to hear you.